MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 ## Advantage

-The advantage to access the existing APIs is as follow:
+The advantage to access the existing APIs is as follows:

 * Teams Toolkit helps you bootstrap sample code to access the APIs if you don't have language appropriate SDKs to access these APIs.